-On Sunday evening, April 23rd, Mason Wells, one of the missionaries that was in the Brussels Belgium airport terrorist attack, last year, spoke and it was really good.
+On Sunday evening, April 23rd, Mason Wells, one of the missionaries that was in the Brussels Belgium airport terrorist attack, last year, spoke.
 He told about receiving a testimony of the Book of Mormon when he was 15 on a cold winter night hike with some other young men.
 They were having an activity and had taken their scriptures with them.
 When he graduated from high school he applied to the U.S. Naval Academy and was turned down.
 He was very disappointed.
 So, he prayed and knew he should go on a mission.
 He mentioned that he had had a previous experience with terrorist bombings.
 He and his Dad were at the Boston Marathon, his mother was running it in 2013, when two homemade bombs went off near the finish line.
-It killed three people and injured several hundred, including 16 who lost limbs.
 They knew she had finished and were trying to catch up to her and decided to take a short cut through a street and missed being bombed.
 His mom was not hurt.

 So, he is twenty months into his French mission when he gets transferred to Brussels.
 He had been there a month and said it was really a good change for him and he was loving Brussels.
 He and his companion, and a senior missionary elder, were taking a sister missionary to the airport.
 They were at a ticket kiosk and couldn't get the machine to accept her passport.
 A side note, he said because he was wearing a suit, everyone thought he was an airport employee, and were asking him all sorts of questions, so he was helping a lot of folks.
 Finally, an airline employee tried to help and told them to just check in when they checked her baggage.
 So they are in the check in line when the first bomb went off about 10-15 feet away.
 He said he felt like he had died for just a moment.
 He gets up and gets outside, which was a miracle because he was in no shape to even walk and then a second bomb went off inside.
 He had 2nd & 3rd degree burns and a lot of shrapnel had hit his body. (they are called Nail bombs, because they are full of nails).
 His iPad, watch, and left shoe were blown off his body.
 Unbeknownst to him an Achilles heel had ruptured when hit by some shrapnel.
 He said he was covered in blood and in pretty bad shape, especially his foot.